livegnik/2way-design/2WAY High-Level Design.md

 - `access_to_parent` indicates the Parent object to which access is being granted.
 - `permissions` specifies the level of permissions granted, set to `1`.

-Upon receiving these JSON documents from clients or the backend/system, the Graph Manager updates the 2WAY Graph as requested.
+Upon receiving these JSON documents from clients or the backend/system, the Graph Manager manipulates the 2WAY Graph as requested.
 If logging is necessary, the documents are sent to the Key Manager for timestamping and signing before being passed to the Log Manager.

 The messages processed by the Graph Manager result in new objects being created, updated, or deleted in the database via the Storage Manager.
 Additionally, the Graph Manager ensures that any necessary updates are made to the Graph in RAM.